Department: Pathobiology & Population Sciences

 Crump, A., Arnott, G., & Bethell, E. J. (2018).
 Affect-driven attention biases as animal welfare indicators: Review and methods.
 Animals, 8(8), 136.

 Andrew works with governments and NGOs to inform animal welfare policy.
 He and his colleagues recommended including certain invertebrates in the UK's Animal Welfare (Sentience) Act 2022, leading to a parliamentary amendment and legal protection for cephalopod molluscs and decapod crustaceans.
+He also wrote a major report on farmed insect welfare for the UK government.

 In partnership with Defra and NGOs, Andrew has chaired stakeholder workshops on invertebrate sentience.
 South Korean and New Zealand government advisors have also invited him to discuss welfare law.